-Gypsy and Traveller need in South Cambridgeshire
+Figure 9: Gypsy and Traveller need in South Cambridgeshire

-Period Need for Gypsy and Traveller Pitches

-2011 - 2016 65

-2016 - 2021 0

-2021 - 2026 20

-2026 - 2031 0

-TOTAL 2011 to 2031 85
+Source: Cambridgeshire, King's Lynn & West Norfolk, Peterborough and West Suffolk Gypsy and Traveller Accommodation Assessment 2016.

-- 7.61 Government policy requires Councils to maintain a five year land supply of Travellers sites, in a similar way to housing, and identify deliverable sites to meet the needs to meet identified for the first five years.
-Between January 2011 and May 2013, the Council had granted or resolved to grant planning permission for 72 pitches.
-In addition, a site at Chesterton Fen Road for 26 pitches, on land identified for Gypsy and Traveller pitches in the South Cambridgeshire Local Plan 2004, is under construction at time of writing, with a number of pitches now occupied.
-Therefore sufficient sites have come forward through windfall planning applications to meet the identified need.
-The Plan does not propose any further allocations. - 7.62 To ensure that the levels of Gypsy and Traveller and Travelling Showpeople accommodation are maintained, sites are safeguarded to meet the continuing housing needs of these communities.
+7.77 To ensure that the levels of Gypsy and Traveller and Travelling Showpeople accommodation are maintained, sites are safeguarded to meet the continuing housing needs of these communities.
 Safeguarding will ensure that sites are not lost to competing uses.
 This could be a particular issue in Chesterton Fen Road where major developments are taking place close by.
 Unrestricted means not subject to conditions restricting the time of occupancy such as a temporary or personal planning permission.
 The policy will apply to any new permission granted as well existing sites.
-It excludes former publicly owned sites at Meadow Lane, Willingham and Mettle Hill, Meldreth, where the use has been discontinued. - 7.63 The Council was planning to produce a separate Gypsy and Traveller Development Plan Document, and consulted on principles in 2006, and site options and policies in 2009.
-Following significant changes to government policy, including the removal of regional plans, it was determined that Gypsy and Traveller issues should be addressed as part of a single Local plan, rather than continuing to prepare a separate document. - 7.64 The Needs Assessment notes that beyond the immediate need, assessments of growth are based on modelling, and the best information available.
-The difficulties in protecting forward beyond 10 years, are noted in national guidance on carrying out needs assessments.
-Needs Assessments are reviewed periodically.
-There will be a need to monitor the plan and review it as necessary to take account of more up to date evidence. - 7.65 The Government's Planning Policy for Travellers Sites requires plans to identify specific sites, or where not possible broad locations, where future need will be met.

-The Council considers that major developments provide an opportunity to deliver provision to meet longer term needs should they arise.
+It excludes former publicly owned sites at Meadow Lane, Willingham and Mettle Hill, Meldreth, where the use has been discontinued.

+- 7.78 The Council was planning to produce a separate Gypsy and Traveller Development Plan Document, and consulted on principles in 2006, and site options and policies in 2009.
+Following significant changes to government policy, including the removal of regional plans, it was determined that Gypsy and Traveller issues should be addressed as part of a single Local plan, rather than continuing to prepare a separate document. - 7.79 Needs Assessments are reviewed periodically.
+There will be a need to monitor the plan and review it as necessary to take account of more up to date evidence. - 7.80 The Government's Planning Policy for Travellers Sites requires plans to identify specific sites, or where not possible broad locations, where future need will be met.
+The Council considers that major developments provide an opportunity to deliver provision to meet longer term needs should they arise. - 7.81 In respect of those Gypsies and Travellers or Travelling Showpeople who do not lead a nomadic lifestyle according to the planning definition, South Cambridgeshire will continue to assess and plan to meet their needs, as part of its wider responsibilities to plan to meet the accommodation needs of its settled community.
+The Housing Act 1985 (as amended by the Housing and Planning Act 2016) includes a requirement to consider the needs of people residing in or resorting to the District with respect to the provision of sites on which caravans can be stationed, or places on inland waterways where houseboats can be moored.
+Policy S/13 includes a commitment to consider the implications of an assessment, including whether any site allocations should be made to meet any need identified, working with the local housing authority, through an early review of the Local Plan.